 William Brittelle is a North Carolina-born, Brooklyn-based composer of post-genre electro-acoustic music.
 His work is increasingly multi-disciplinary and often focuses on the intersection of music, technology, environmentalism, and secular spirituality.
 Current projects include elements of film, performance art, poetry, and ritualism, and often center on the exploration of altered states of being.
 His compositional style is characterized by a refusal to acknowledge traditional genre boundaries, a trait perhaps most evident in his most recent commercial releases: the digital single Dream Has No Sacrifice (featuring Jenn Wasner on vocals) and the full album Loving the Chambered Nautilus.
 Written specifically for the players of ACME (the American Contemporary Music Ensemble), Nautilus is a series of electro-acoustic chamber music pieces melding classic synthesizer sounds and drum programming with virtuosic and textured acoustic strings.
 The album has been hailed as a hallmark of the next wave of classical composition.
 Following an All Things Considered feature, Nautilus hit #1 on Amazon’s Classical Music Chart.
 The New York Times labeled the work “bright and joyous”, and MUSO dubbed it “a fast, fun, freedom-fuelled flurry of a record”.
 Perhaps most powerfully, Classical TV stated: “William Brittelle is creating a body of work that has no precedent, and marks him as a one of the most promising heirs of the vital American maverick tradition.”
 Amid the Minotaurs, a piece commissioned and premiered by Roomful of Teeth, was featured on the group's Grammy-winning debut album.

 Brittelle has been the recipient of grants and awards from the National Endowment of the Arts, American Music Center, American Composers Forum, the Jerome Foundation, the Foundation for Contemporary Arts, NYSCA, and ASCAP.
 Along with composers Judd Greenstein and Sarah Kirkland Snider, he co-founded and co-artistic directs New Amsterdam, a vital Brooklyn-based record label and presenting organization.
 He is a passionate promoter, presenter, and producer of new and adventurous music in New York City, having overseen the release of more than 75 critically acclaimed recordings.
 Along with his partners, Brittelle also co-produced and co-presented more than 90 live music events throughout the U.S. in the last nine years.
 Brittelle is also co-founder, along with composer/curator Daniel Wohl and curator/producer Kate Nordstrum, of Infinite Palette, an electro-acoustic music collective.
-He serves on the faculty of The New School in New York City, teaching courses in Post-Genre Music and the Ethos of Punk.
+He formerly served on the faculty of The New School in New York City, teaching courses in Post-Genre Music and the Ethos of Punk.